PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

 frameworks.

-In this recipe we demonstrate how to detect vulnerabilities in a projects dependency tree.
+In this recipe we demonstrate how to detect vulnerabilities in a project's dependency tree.

 ### Getting Ready

-We'll create a folder called `app`, initialize it as a package install `express`:
+We'll create a folder called `app`, initialize it as a package and install `express`:

 ```sh
 $ mkdir app